 Despite supply chain leaders and teams working diligently to improve lead-time performance, hold vendors accountable and reduce risk, many of them feel like Don Quixote fighting the windmills.

-Why is a manual purchase order management process challenging?
+Manual purchase order management process challenges

 Manual placement of purchase orders